namoray/vision/validator_criteria.md

 # 1. Uniqueness of the subnet, contribution to the overall Bittensor environment and ML community, long-term vision

 Subnet 19 is the first, and only, subnet built to completely facilitate organic interactions.
 Validators can easily spin up their own API servers, and sell their access to the network to the free market, as they please - all while making sure the miners are scored on these queries.
-We're opening up Bittensor to the world, with enterprise scales in mind.
+We're opening up Bittensor to the world, with enterprise scaling in mind.

-This isn't just a concept though, it's currently used in production for multiple applications (listed in the next section).
+This isn't just a concept, it's currently used in production for multiple applications (listed in the next section).
 With this architecture, the free market will dictate which models are used and the price validators can sell their bandwidth for.

-We're not going to stop with just our subnet, we're going to build this out so new subnets in the Bittensor can easily use the framework and really open their subnets up.
-We've done lots of research on this topic too to back it up:
+We're not going to stop with just our subnet, we're going to build this out so new subnets in the Bittensor network can easily use the framework and open their subnets up.
+We've done lots of research on this topic to back it up:
 - https://corcel.io/whitepapers/prioritisation-mechanism
 - https://corcel.io/whitepapers/decentralised-subnet-inference-at-scale

-On the subnet specifics, we're allowing the inference of a variety of vision based models models, with a range of parameters.
-These facilitate operations like text-to-image, image-to-image, upscaling, inpainting, controlnet (scribble), as well as generation of embeddings of images, which allows things like comparison of images (enabling image searches, similarity scoring, etc).
+On the subnet specifics, we're allowing the inference of a variety of vision based models models with a range of parameters.
+These facilitate operations like text-to-image, image-to-image, upscaling, inpainting, controlnet (scribble), as well as generation of image embeddings, which allows things like comparison of images; enabling image searches, simialrity scoring etc.

 ### Applications
-We are probably the subnet with the most applications deployed on us right now - it's because we're built for it!
+We are the subnet with the largest number of independant applications deployed right now - it's because we're built for it!

 Here are a few examples: